-a.
+- a.
+Timelines.
+Students who have been admitted to the MAS-MFT program and who have accepted admission will begin the program in the fall semester of the year they are admitted.
+At the end of Session A of the first year fall semester, students will take a Comprehensive Exam (see page 16) to assess readiness for the community internship (see page 18).
+Students who pass the Comprehensive Exam will continue coursework and, in January, will begin a 12-month community-based clinical internship where the student is required to accrue 300 hours of direct client contact and 60 hours of clinical supervision.
+Students who successfully complete all coursework and the clinical internship will graduate at the end of the fall semester of their second year in the program (approximately 16 months after beginning the program). - b.
 Coursework.
-A Master's of Advanced Studies in Marriage & Family Therapy is a cohort-based, program that requires the successful completion of a minimum of 39 semester hours, including required coursework and completion of 300 direct client contact hours in a community internship placement approved by the MAS-MFT faculty.
+A Master's of Advanced Studies in Marriage & Family Therapy is a cohort-based, program that requires the successful completion of a minimum of 39 semester hours, including required coursework and completion of 300 direct client contact hours and 60 clinical supervision hours in a community internship placement approved by the MAS-MFT faculty.
 The program is self-contained, which means that only the students admitted to this program will be permitted to register for and attend the MAS-MFT classes.
-Classes outside this program cannot be used to meet the requirements for this degree i.e. there are no elective courses, and courses taken elsewhere, either within ASU or at another institution, cannot be transferred or substituted for any of the courses required for this degree.
-Courses must be taken in the established course sequence, and students are expected to complete all program requirements with the rest of the cohort (see the Course Schedule on page 23).
+Classes outside this program cannot be used to meet the requirements for this degree, meaning that there are no elective courses, and that courses taken elsewhere, either within ASU or at another institution, cannot be transferred or substituted for any of the courses required for this degree.
+Courses must be taken in the established course sequence, and students are expected to complete all program requirements with their cohort (see the Course Schedule on page 28).
 Courses, with the exception of Practicum, will meet twice each week during daytime hours, for 7.5 weeks (except for Summer Semesters, which follow the university's six-week format).
-Practicum will follow a Fifteen-week semester format, with the exception of Summer Semester, which is eight weeks.
+Practicum will follow a fifteen-week semester format, with the exception of Summer Semester, which is eight weeks.